gmac/professional-javascript/part1_basics/intro_to_javascript.md

 var age = 18;

 if (age >= 16) {
-  console.log('You are eligible for a driver's license.');
+  console.log("You are eligible for a driver's license.");
 }

 if (age < 21) {
-  console.log('Sorry, you cannot drink alcohol.');
+  console.log("Sorry, you cannot drink alcohol.");
 }
 ```